AutomateThePlanet/Meissa-Documentation/docs/features.md

 ---
 layout: default
 title:  "Features"
-excerpt: "Find out how our tool can help you, read the complete list of Meissa features."
+excerpt: "Find out how our tool can help you, read the complete list of MEISSA features."
-date:   2018-02-20 02:50:17 +0200
+date:   2020-01-07 02:50:17 +0200
 permalink: /features/
 anchors:
   parallel-on-agents: Parallel on Agents